rockettheme/docs/Docs/wordpress/themes/alerion/demo_bottom.md

 <div class="clear"></div>
 ~~~

-Here is a breakdown of options changes you'll want to make to match the demo.
+Here is a breakdown of options changes you will want to make to match the demo.

 * Enter `[span class="hidden-phone"]Additional Template [/span]Features` as the **Title**.
 * Set the **Title Variation** to **Title 4**.